iamkarthikbk/fft-bsv/README.md

 4. Folded by both pipeline stages and available butterflies (mkSuperFoldedFFT).
 5. Folded further to use a single butterfly (mkUltraFoldedFFT).

-The last two mentioned above are under construction as of this commit.
+The last one mentioned above is under construction as of this commit.
 However, all architectures have been pretty well described in the figure below.

 ![arch description as a block diagram.](./_artifacts/fft_hw_new.png)